nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 ```

 This file defines a Serializable type `S`
-with one member `switchStatus`.
+with one member `switchState`.
-Its type is `SwitchStatus`, which is an enumeration with
+Its type is `SwitchState`, which is an enumeration with
 enumerated constants `OFF` and `ON`.

 When you define an enumeration _E_ this way, its use is limited.
 First, _E_ is available only in the context of the Serializable
 type _S_ where it is defined.
-For example, `SwitchStatus` is available in a C++ source file _F_ only if _F_
+For example, `SwitchState` is available in a C++ source file _F_ only if _F_
 includes the C++ header `SSerializableAc.hpp` for the serializable type `S`.
 Second, while you can use the Serializable type _S_ in a port argument,
 telemetry channel, or event argument, you cannot use the enumeration _E_
 directly in those places.
-For example, you can't make `SwitchStatus` the type of a telemetry channel.
+For example, you can't make `SwitchState` the type of a telemetry channel.

 To define an enumeration that is more generally usable, you can specify an
 enumeration *E* as a separate XML type.